craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Ammunition.md

 #### Incendiary (x)
 When you make an Attack using this Ammunition, if the space your target occupies is 'Flammable', it becomes 'Enflamed'.

-If you hit with an Attack using this Ammunition, your target gains a number of stacks of the 'Burning' [[Condition]] equal to the value indicated (x).
+If you hit with an Attack using this Ammunition, your target gains a number of stacks of the 'Burning' [[Ailment]] equal to the value indicated (x).

 # Example Ammunition
 ### Projectile Ammunition